Deployment to Kubernetes with Helm

 To store a Helm chart, first of all you need to import the shared configuration that defines the integrated Helm Repository.

-Go to the Environment Variables section in your build and select Import from shared configuration.
+Click the Variables taskbar in the right of the pipeline editor build and select Import from shared configuration.
 Find the details of the integrated Helm repository.

 Once that is done you add the following step in your